 We are all about self-care here at Equi, with nutrition and intelligent, systematic supplementation obviously being a key part element of this.
 However we’re always on the look out for different and effective ways to take good care of ourselves.
-Face Yoga is having a moment right now, and having jumped on the band-wagon a couple of months ago, we’ve loved it so much that we wanted to share it with you.
+Face Yoga is having a moment right now, and is a route to beautiful skin.
+We’ve loved it so much that we wanted to share it with you.

 The beauty of face yoga is that all you need is 10 minutes a day, anytime of day and it is a completely natural (and free) way to support ageing gracefully.
-Not only this, there are added mental benefits from the relaxation of massage and the mindfulness of the exercises.. not to mention how good it feels to brighten your complexion.
+Not only this, there are added mental benefits from the relaxation of massage and the mindfulness of the exercises... not to mention how good it feels to get glowing beautiful skin.

 Face Yoga expert Daisy Guy shares some information with us - and if you’re looking for a good place to start check out both her IG profile @faceyogadaisy for tutorials, or her online course for a more thorough approach.
 Co-founder Rosie just did an IG live with Daisy, so you can find this on our Instagram here.